Written by Sneha Patwari, Corporate Secretary Lead

 Note: The Model Constitution is quick, free, and works for simple setups, but lacks flexibility for investors or special rights.
 A Custom Constitution is better for companies with multiple shareholders or long-term plans.

-Prepare the Company Constitution
+Step 1: Prepare the Company Constitution

-Submit the Company Constitution with ACRA
+Step 2: Submit the Company Constitution With ACRA

 - Log in to Bizfile using SingPass (for first-time registration by Singapore residents) and complete the incorporation form with company details, directors, and shareholders.

-- Upload the file
+- Upload the file.

-- Pay the registration fee (dependent on the type of company being incorporated)
+- Pay the registration fee (dependent on the type of company being incorporated).

-Additionally, members of a private company limited by shares must notify ACRA of their intention to take shares in the company and specify how many shares they will take.
+In addition, members of a private company limited by shares must notify ACRA of their intention to take shares in the company and specify how many shares they will take.

-Confirmation of Submission
+Step 3: Confirmation of Submission

-Keep a Copy of the Constitution
+Step 4: Keep a Copy of the Constitution

 Amending a Company Constitution

+From time to time, ACRA updates the rules around constitution amendments.
 Effective June 2025, the Companies (Amendment) Regulations introduced important changes:

-- Mandatory Digital Record-Keeping: Companies must keep proper records for at least 5 years; records may be physical or electronic.
+- Mandatory Digital Record-Keeping: Companies must keep proper records for at least 5 years.
+Records may be physical or electronic.
 Digital systems are encouraged.

 Two Types of Amendments